Einstein Manifolds As Yang-Mills Instantons: Introduction

 The physics on a curved spacetime becomes more transparent when expressed in a locally inertial frame and it is even indispensable when one want to couple spinors to gravity since spinors form a representation of $SO(4)$ rather than $GL(4, \mathbb{R})$.
 In this tetrad formalism, a Riemannian metric on spacetime manifold $M$ is replaced by a local basis for the tangent bundle $TM$, which is orthonormal tangent vectors $E_A \, (A=1,\cdots, 4)$ on $M$.
 But, in any vector space, there is a freedom for the choice of basis and physical observables are independent of the arbitrary choice of a tetrad.
 As in any other gauge theory with local gauge invariance, to achieve local Lorentz invariance requires introducing a gauge field ${\omega^A}_B$ of the Lorentz group $SO(4)$.
 The gauge field of the local Lorentz group is called the spin connection.
 In the end, four-dimensional Einstein gravity can be formulated as a gauge theory of $SO(4)$ Lorentz group where spin connections play a role of gauge fields and Riemann curvature tensors correspond to their field strengths.

-One can then pose an interesting question: What is the Einstein equations from the gauge theory point of view?
+One can then pose an interesting question: What is the Einstein equation from the gauge theory point of view?
 Or equivalently, what is the gauge theory object corresponding to Einstein manifolds?

-In order to answer to the above question, it will be important to notice the following mystic features \ct{besse,4man-book} existent only in the four dimensional space.
-Among the group of isometries of $d$-dimensional Euclidean space $\mathbb{R}^d$, the Lie group $SO(4)$ for $d \ge 3$ is the only non-simple Lorentz group and one can define a self-dual two-form only for $d = 4$.
-We will answer to the above question by noting such a plain fact that the Lorentz group $SO(4)$ is isomorphic to $SU(2)_L \times SU(2)_R$ and the Riemann curvature tensor ${R^A}_B = d{\omega^A}_B + {\omega^A}_C \wedge {\omega^C}_B$ is an $SO(4)$-valued two-form.
+In order to answer to the above question, it will be important to notice the following mystic features \ct{besse,4man-book,4man-book2} existent only in the four dimensional space.
+Among the group of isometries of $d$-dimensional Euclidean space $\mathbb{R}^d$, the Lie group $SO(4)= Spin(4)/\mathbb{Z}_2$ for $d \ge 3$ is the only non-simple Lorentz group and one can define a self-dual two-form only for $d = 4$.
+We will answer to the above question by noting such a plain fact that the Lorentz group $Spin(4)$ is isomorphic to $SU(2)_L \times SU(2)_R$ and the Riemann curvature tensors ${R^A}_B = d{\omega^A}_B + {\omega^A}_C \wedge {\omega^C}_B$ are $Spin(4)$-valued two-forms.
 One can thus apply two kinds of decomposition to spin connections and curvature tensors.
 The first decomposition is that the spin connections ${\omega^A}_B$ can be split into a pair of $SU(2)_L$ and $SU(2)_R$ gauge fields according to the splitting of the Lie algebra $SO(4) = SU(2)_L \oplus SU(2)_R$.
-(We will not be careful to discriminate a Lie group and its Lie algebra.)
-Accordingly the Riemann curvature tensor ${R^A}_B$ will also be decomposed into a pair of $SU(2)_L$ and $SU(2)_R$ curvature two-forms.
-The second decomposition is that, in four dimensions, the six-dimensional vector space $\Lambda^2 T^*M$ of two-forms splits canonically into the sum of three-dimensional vector spaces of self-dual and anti-self-dual two forms, i.e., $\Lambda^2 T^*M = \Lambda^2_+ \oplus \Lambda^2_-$ \ct{besse,4man-book}.
-Therefore the Riemann curvature tensor ${R^A}_B$ will be split into a pair of self-dual and anti-self-dual two-forms.
+Accordingly the Riemann curvature tensors ${R^A}_B$ will also be decomposed into a pair of $SU(2)_L$ and $SU(2)_R$ curvature two-forms.
+The second decomposition is that, in four dimensions, the six-dimensional vector space $\Lambda^2 T^*M$ of two-forms splits canonically into the sum of three-dimensional vector spaces of self-dual and anti-self-dual two forms, i.e., $\Lambda^2 T^*M = \Lambda^2_+ \oplus \Lambda^2_-$ \ct{besse,4man-book,4man-book2}.
+Therefore the Riemann curvature tensors ${R^A}_B$ will be split into a pair of self-dual and anti-self-dual two-forms.
 One can eventually combine these two decompositions.